Start by "Like"-ing "NGSS Science Education at the Lewis Center for Educational Research"

 annotated .pdf of an e-book entitled "Translating the NGSS for Classroom Instruction".

-2013 -- for discovering how to start developing NGSS based lessons and
+[This text can be used for discovering how to start developing NGSS based lessons and

 Lesson Planning Resources: What follows are some resources that will be helpful as you develop lesson plans based on NGSS 'PE's"